helixd2s/Covid/README.md

 # 🌋 Alter 🌋

 ### Probably, will resurrected in July...
-### We waiting new Vulkan SDK, stable drivers, RenderDoc, NSight, etc. needs 1-2 month.
+### We waiting new Vulkan SDK, stable drivers, RenderDoc, NSight, etc.
+### For all and everthing needed, needs wait 1-2 month.

 The most ambitious rendering project, and at the same time a future mod for Minecraft.